sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/IshAvAsyopaniShad/sharvananda/IshAvAsyopaniShad.md

  The Brāhmaṇas aim at the interpretation of the texts supplied by the Samhitās; they are, therefore, exegetical and commentative.
 They describe the minute details of sacificial ceremonies explaining their origin and hidden meaning and illustrating their value and potency by citing itihāsas or past stories.
-Sāyaṇa quotes a [definition of Brāhmaṇa,](# "हेतुर्निर्वचनम् निन्दा प्रशंसा संशयो विधिः। परक्रिया पुराकल्पो व्यवधारणकल्पना॥  Sayana's Introduction to Rg–veda.  ब्राह्मणानि कल्पान् गाथा नाराशंसीरितिहासपुराणानीति।  Asvalāyana–gṛhya–sütra,III,3.
-This is taken to be the definition of Brāhmaṇa.")which is not very conclusive as he himself admits.
+Sāyaṇa quotes a definition of Brāhmaṇa,[^5]which is not very conclusive as he himself admits.
 It is therefore safely asserted, “All that is not Mantra is Brāhmaṇa.”Many of the Brāhmaṇas known at present (about 16) generally treat about more or less a common stock of material with variations in treatment and elaboration.

+[^5]: "हेतुर्निर्वचनम् निन्दा प्रशंसा संशयो विधिः। परक्रिया पुराकल्पो व्यवधारणकल्पना॥  Sayana's Introduction to Rg–veda.  ब्राह्मणानि कल्पान् गाथा नाराशंसीरितिहासपुराणानीति।  Asvalāyana–gṛhya–sütra,III,3.
+This is taken to be the definition of Brāhmaṇa."

  The Āranyakas occupy an intermediate position between the Brāhmaṇas and Upanisads in form and spirit.
 They too are ritualistic in content like the Brāhmaṇas, but the material part is suppressed.
-In these Forest Books,the symbolic and spiritual aspects of the sacrificial cults are meditated upon, and the meditation takes place of the [performance of the sacrifice’.](# " Radhakrishnan, Indian Philosophy, Vol.I,p.65,")The Aranyakas are to be recited by those who have taken the vow (vrata) of the recluse and therefore (due perhaps to their superior sanctity also) they are designed to be the books of the
+In these Forest Books,the symbolic and spiritual aspects of the sacrificial cults are meditated upon, and the meditation takes place of the performance of the sacrifice’.[^6]The Aranyakas are to be recited by those who have taken the vow (vrata) of the recluse and therefore (due perhaps to their superior sanctity also) they are designed to be the books of the

+[^6]: " Radhakrishnan, Indian Philosophy, Vol.I,p.65,"

 vānaprasthas living in the solitude of forests.
 In general they share the subject-matter and treatment of the Upanisads also.
 From the point of subject–matter a clear demarcation line cannot be drawn between the two.

  The Upanisads are the sum and substance of all true wisdom.
 Of the ten most authoritative Upanisads now authentically known to have been explained by Śri Sankarācārya five are parts of some well–known Samhitāor Āraṇyaka.
-According to [tradition,](# "Muktikopanisad, verse 14.")Upaniṣads are 1180, one for each śākhā of the Vedas; but only about 200 are [brought to light](# "By The Theosophical Publishing House, Adyar.")till now, many of which clearly bear the stamp of modernity.
+According to tradition,[^7]Upaniṣads are 1180, one for each śākhā of the Vedas; but only about 200 are brought to light[^8]till now, many of which clearly bear the stamp of modernity.
 Of those, 108 are deemed worthy of careful study.
 They are all commented on by one Brahmayogin.
 Each one of them, the Muktikopaniṣad associates with one Veda or other, though only five, as we have noted, are actually seen as part of the Veda in its existing form.
 But there is evidence to believe that some more might have been part of some Samhitāor Brāhmaṇa in the past and from which they were separated and became detached subsequently.

+[^7]: "Muktikopanisad, verse 14."

+[^8]: "By The Theosophical Publishing House, Adyar."

  THE IŚĀVĀSYOPANIȘAD.
 This particular Upanisad derives its name from the opening words of its first Mantra.
 In all collections and enumerations of the Upaniṣads it occupies the first place, owing partly perhaps to the great spiritual significance of its contents and partly to the fact that it is the only Upanisad that is found as an integral part of a

+Samhita[^9], which fact gives it the other name Samhitopanisad.
+It is the last chapter of the Sukla– yajur–veda–samhita.
+The Upanisads that are in verses (the most important ones, without doubt) are called Mantropaniṣads.
+Iśāvāsya is the Mantropaniṣad[^10]par excellence.

-[Samhita](# "There are however some differences by way of variant readings and others in the text as it appears in the Vājasaneyi–samhita and in the Upanisad as commented on by Sankarācārya.
+[^9]: "There are however some differences by way of variant readings and others in the text as it appears in the Vājasaneyi–samhita and in the Upanisad as commented on by Sankarācārya.
 Mantras 9,10, and 11 of the Samhita text appear as Mantras 12,13 and 14 of the Upanisad and vice versa.
 The second half of the fifteenth Mantra and all the lines of the sixteenth Mantra except the last one, are not in the Samhita text.
-The last five verses, just as in the Upanisad, are found in the Brhadaranya– kopanisad 5–15–1."), which fact gives it the other name Samhitopanisad.
-It is the last chapter of the Sukla– yajur–veda–samhita.
-The Upanisads that are in verses (the most important ones, without doubt) are called Mantropaniṣads.
-Iśāvāsya is the [Mantropaniṣad](# "Srimadbhāgavata, VIII.I.9.&17.")par excellence.
+The last five verses, just as in the Upanisad, are found in the Brhadaranya– kopanisad 5–15–1."

+[^10]: "Srimadbhāgavata, VIII.I.9.&17."

 According to Sankarācārya’s analysis (whose commentary we have mainly followed in our explanations), this Upanisad lays down two paths for spiritual aspirants— one for the jñānins or those who are the exclusive adherents of the path of knowledge, and the other for those who have not attained the necessary internal development needed to renounce desires and adopt that exalted way.
 A jñānin of that type is identical with a sannyāsin.
 He is absolved from the performance of all sacrificial rites.
 Repeated study of the Upanisadic texts and reflection and contemplation of the real nature of the Ātman are the only activities that engage his attention.
 And as the first verse and the verses from the fourth to the eighth (both included), which describe the nature of the Ātman, are meant for him.
 The rest of the Upanisad has in view all other persons who are